 Many club members support the Amateur Radio Emergency Service, serving Josephine County and the State of Oregon for emergency communications.
 Club members also support many community service events, including Boatnik, the Josephine County Youth Tree Plant, and CROPWALK.

-For more information about the club, please contact our President, James Kababick KI7KWQ, at 761-3260 or ki7kwq at arrl dot net.
+For more information about the club, please contact our Vice President, Joe Stodola AA7JS, at 450-8098 or joe.stodola at charter dot net.

 PO Box 1164